olivierdalang/SPCgeonode/README.md

 ## Publish

-When you want to publish the changes, use
+When you want to publish the changes, make sure you've just rebuilt the containers, then use :

 ```
 docker login